 The film ends with the two men dying.

-After this brief reminder, let’s move to analyzing the first layer The Lighthouse (2019) and its symbolical meaning – Prometheus and Poseidon.
+After this brief reminder, let’s move to analysis of the first layer The Lighthouse (2019), and its symbolical use of the Greek myth about Prometheus and Poseidon.

 Greek mythology in The Lighthouse (2019) – God Poseidon and Prometheus